Robert Rogers (British Army officer): Northern campaign

 In 1758, Abercromby recognized Rogers' accomplishments by promoting him to Major, with the equally famous John Stark as his second in command.
 Rogers now held two ranks appropriate to his double role: Captain and Major.

 In 1759, the tide of the war turned and the British advanced on the city of Quebec.
 Major General Jeffrey Amherst, the newly appointed Commander-in-Chief of British forces in North America, had a brilliant and definitive idea.
 He dispatched Rogers and his rangers on an expedition far behind enemy lines to the west against the Abenakis at Saint-Francis in Quebec, a staging base for Indian raids into New England.
 Rogers led a force of two hundred rangers from Crown Point, New York, deep into French territory to Saint-Francis.

 At this time, the Indians near Saint-Francis had given up their aboriginal way of life and were living in a town next to a French mission.
-Rogers burned the town and claimed to have killed 200; the actual number was 30 killed and 5 captured.
 Rogers losses were 41 killed; 7 wounded 10 captured.
 Following the 3 October 1759 attack and successful destruction of Saint-Francis, Rogers' force ran out of food during their retreat back through the rugged wilderness of northern Vermont.
 The Rangers reached a safe location along the Connecticut River at the abandoned Fort Wentworth.
 Rogers left them encamped, and returned a few days later with food and relief forces from Fort at Number 4, now Charlestown, New Hampshire, the nearest British town.

 The destruction of Saint-Francis by Rogers was a major psychological victory, as the colonists no longer felt that they were helpless.
 The residents of Saint-Francis, a combined group of Abenakis and others, understood that they were no longer beyond reach.
 Abenaki raids along the frontier did not cease, but significantly diminished.